Edward Seckerson

 Edward Seckerson is a British music journalist and radio presenter specialising in musical theatre.
-Formerly Chief Classical Music Critic of the Independent, Edward Seckerson is a writer, broadcaster and podcaster.
+Formerly Chief Classical Music Critic of the Independent, Seckerson is a writer, broadcaster and podcaster.
 He wrote and presented the long-running BBC Radio 3 series Stage & Screen in which he interviewed many of the most prominent writers and stars of musical theatre.
 He appears regularly on BBC Radio 3 and 4.
 On television, he has commentated a number of times at the Cardiff Singer of the World competition.
 He has published books on Mahler and the conductor Michael Tilson Thomas, and has been on Gramophone Magazine’s review panel for many years.
-Edward presented the long-running BBC Radio Four musical quiz Counterpoint for one year in 2007, after the death of Ned Sherrin.
+Seckerson presented the long-running BBC Radio Four musical quiz Counterpoint for one year in 2007, after the death of Ned Sherrin.

-He has interviewed everyone from Leonard Bernstein to Liza Minnelli; from Paul McCartney to Pavarotti: from Julie Andrews to Jessye Norman.
+Notable people he has interviewed include Leonard Bernstein, Liza Minnelli, Paul McCartney, Pavarotti, Julie Andrews, and Jessye Norman.

 Journalist and critic

-Edward is a prolific writer and journalist.
-His current posts include: